 We all agree that our schools must be safe places in which our children can feel free to learn.
-As one measure to ensure that Whitehouse School is safe for all of our children, parents and other visitors are expected to enter through the front door after being "beeped-in" and proceed immediately to the main office.
+As one measure to ensure that Whitehouse School is safe for all of our children, parents and other visitors are expected to enter through the front door after being "beeped-in" and proceed immediately to the vestibule window.
 We require that you sign-in and obtain a visitor's badge each time that you visit.
-At the end of your visit, please stop in the office, sign-out, and return your badge.
+At the end of your visit, please return to the vestibule to sign-out.